ros2/ros2_documentation/source/Tutorials/Understanding-ROS2-Nodes.rst

     ros2 run turtlesim turtlesim_node

-The turtlesim window will open, as you saw in the :ref:`previous tutorial <Turtlesim>`.
+The turtlesim window will open, as you saw in the :doc:`previous tutorial <./Turtlesim/Introducing-Turtlesim>`.

 Here, the package name is ``turtlesim`` and the executable name is ``turtlesim_node``.